peterSimonson/CS6820HW2/README.md

-# Peter Simonson CS6820 Project 1
+# Peter Simonson CS6820 Homework 2

 This is a C++ Cmake project